 - What’s the number of power units?

-All of these questions are answered by the CAB report, and it tells how and what a company is doing when it comes to their safety operations.
+All of these questions are answered by the CAB report, and it tells how and what a company is doing when it comes to its safety operations.

-If an underwriter sees that a business has frequent violations, it could easily be tracked back to not having the proper maintenance procedures.
+If an underwriter sees that a business has frequent violations, it could easily be traced back to not having the proper maintenance procedures.

-Claims are not always an indicator to a company’s safety issues.
+Claims are not always an indicator of a company’s safety issues.
 It’s possible that they could just be lucky and not had to file any claims.
 That is why the underwriter will weigh so heavily on the CAB report…if they can see repeated violations, then from a carrier’s standpoint, they’re going to see the risk of a claim to be very high.

 In the trucking space, it is very hard to hide anything from a carrier because every aspect of the business will be included in the CAB report.
 This report helps the underwriters determine which questions need to be asked in order to write your account.

-Taking necessary steps to improve your CAB report will make it more attractive, keep your drivers safe, protect your assets, and ultimately keep your costs down.
+Taking the necessary steps to improve your CAB report will make it more attractive, keep your drivers safe, protect your assets, and ultimately keep your costs down.
 Having an attractive CAB report is one of the best ways to make your business more profitable with reduced insurance costs.

 In addition, implementing the right technology is a great way to reduce your costs.
 Due to rising litigation costs and settlements, it’s important to have your drivers protected with technology such as driver cameras.

 Driver cameras have been a growing part of the trucking industry over the last five years.
 Carriers and companies in the trucking industry are utilizing technology as a way to decrease insurance costs, as well as help, maintain safety for their drivers.
 Most carriers have a partnership with a specific Drive Cam company that will offer significant discounts to utilize driver cameras within your fleet.

 In many cases, I’ve seen the insurance company pay for the cameras because they want to promote safety within your business.